codewars/docs/content/languages/python/authoring/index.md

 ### Calling assertions

 The Python testing framework provides a set of useful [assertions](/languages/python/codewars-test/#assertions), but when used incorrectly, they can cause a series of problems:
-- Stacktraces of a crashing user solution can reveal details which should not be visible,
+- Stacktraces of a crashing user solution can reveal details that should not be visible,
 - Use of an assertion not suitable for the given case may lead to incorrect test results,
 - Incorrectly used assertions may produce confusing or unhelpful messages.